daranzolin/OLDdaranzolin.github.io/_posts/2017-03-01-gospels_sentiment_parti.markdown

 Rivers of ink have been spilled over the unity and disunity of the four gospels.
 Their intertextualities have inspired almost two millenia of speculation both scholarly and pious.
-We may never know if Q existed, or discern John's stages of composition, or figure out what in the hell *bdelugma tes eremoseos* (NRSV: "desolating sacriliege") means.
+We may never know if Q existed, or discern John's stages of composition, or figure out what the devil *bdelugma tes eremoseos* (NRSV: "desolating sacriliege") means.
 But now, almost 2000 years removed from their original composition, we can do a sentiment analysis!
 And we owe it all to `tidytext` and the good people over at [the Perseus Digital Library.](http://www.perseus.tufts.edu/hopper/)